brainiak/rt-cloud/docs/how-to-run.md

 # **Running a Realtime Experiment**

 ## **Running the ProjectInterface**
-The projectInterface is typically run on a VM in the cloud (i.e. a 'remote' computer) which does not have direct access to the dicom images.
+The projectInterface is typically run on a VM in the cloud (i.e. a 'remote' computer) which does not have direct access to the DICOM images.
 The advantage of a cloud VM is that any laptop browser can connect to it and no additional hardware or software installation is needed on the control room computer.
-However the projectInterface can also be run on a 'local' computer, meaning on the same computer in the control room where the dicom images are written.
+However the projectInterface can also be run on a 'local' computer, meaning on the same computer in the control room where the DICOM images are written.

 ### **Running ProjectInterface in the Cloud**